FranMT-S/JobFinder/README.md

    go mod download
    ```

-3. Configure environment variables (if needed):
+3. Configure environment variables (at least the .env file is required ):
    - Create a `.env` file in the `api` directory
    - Add any required environment variables
+   - Copy the `.env.template` file to `.env`
+   - you can leave the .env in blank to use the default values

    ```
    API_PORT=